How to Pass a Smog Test

 Many people trickle-charge their battery overnight every once in a while.
 This can add years to the life of a battery.
 Beware of overcharging.

 Be sure there is sufficient distilled water in the battery to completely cover the plates.

 A Sears DieHard battery can last over 10 years when properly cared for.
 Avoid Walmart batteries like the plague.
 This is just my opinion based on experience.
-(Also avoid Firestone shops—my two cents.)
+While we are at it, also avoid Firestone shops.
+Again, just my experience-based opinion.